 While this may seem a bit dramatic, instances like this happen just about every day.
 Companies don’t fully disclose what a job is like and new hires are left upset that they agreed to a position that didn’t quite fit the image they had in their mind.

-This leads to high employee turnover and negative reviews about the company.
-Which in the long term, harms your employer brand.
+This leads to high employee turnover and negative reviews about the company, which in the long term, harms your employer brand.
 Moreover, you need to spend even more time trying to hire for the same position.

 This helps you push the best candidates through while preventing you from wasting time on applicants who don’t fit your needs.